a11y-resources/AX-List/index.md

 <br><br>
-This will be a work in progress until End of August 2022.
+This page will be a work in progress until end of August 2022.
 (Afterwards it will have "Last updated: DATE" when I add a new helpful ressource.)